Table Of Contents

 Do you know someone struggling with addiction issues?
-Maybe your friend, spouse or colleague.
-Helping a loved one grappling with addiction can be overwhelming and a daunting task.
-Overcoming addiction is challenging and difficult, it requires lots of patience, dedication and time.
+Maybe your friend, spouse, or colleague.
+Helping a loved one grappling with addiction can be an overwhelming and daunting task.
+Overcoming addiction is challenging and difficult, it requires lots of patience, dedication, and time.
 An addicted person must have developed a resistance or tolerance to a certain substance he or she is abusing.
 Therefore they need more of that drug to reach the “high feeling”.

 Family history of addiction can be the main reason, which acts as a trigger sometimes for a person to get addicted.
 If there is a generation hierarchy towards any kind of addiction, then this will induce the genetic code restructuring for their younger generation and knowingly or unknowingly these too will have to face many side effects, without being an addict.

 Mental or physical trauma is one of the reasons that influence addiction.
-The person who has PTSD (Post Traumatic Stress Disorder ) may suffer sleep disorders, extreme mood swings, nightmares, flashbacks and they feel disconnected with the real world, they may even cause self-injuries for themselves.
+The person who has PTSD (Post Traumatic Stress Disorder ) may suffer sleep disorders, extreme mood swings, nightmares, flashbacks, and they feel disconnected from the real world, they may even cause self-injuries for themselves.
 In order to get away from their negatives, they move on to any kind of addiction as a relaxation part.

 Anxiety and depression would be the highest factors in ratios and surveys for one to get addicted.
 Mental health is always important for a person.
 It’s common for everyone to be stressed and depressed, but the level of that varies depending upon the person.
 Many of them in order to get away from their level of stress, feel addiction as a relief, but that is not the real case what they think and falling as prey to addiction.